mihailgaberov/mihail-gaberov.eu/src/pages/how-i-build-desktop-chat-app/index.md

 In our project, in [/src/actions folder](https://github.com/mihailgaberov/desktop-chat-nw/tree/master/src/actions), is where I put the thunks used in the demo application.
 And in [/store](https://github.com/mihailgaberov/desktop-chat-nw/tree/master/src/store) directory is where the configurations for the redux store live.

+## Make it desktop — NW.js
+The part of our application that makes it possible for our app to run on desktop is taken care of by a library called [NW.js](https://nwjs.io/).
+Remember that we are building a desktop application.
+Exactly the desktop part is going to be implemented via NW.js.
+Similar to [Electron](https://electronjs.org/), another library for building desktop applications, NW.js provides a way to the developers to use their web skills to build applications that can run on a desktop.
+This means you can still use your JavaScript/React skills when building an app and then leverage the power of the desktop operating system via Nw.js APIs.
+In other words, Nw.js gives you the ability to make a skeleton app, which can be “filled” with your UI, no matter what library you have used to create it.
+And the best thing is that such an app has access to Node.js/NW.js APIs and the DOM in the same JavaScript context.

+Since we mentioned the other big player in the field of building cross-platform desktop apps, let me give you a brief comparison between the two.

 🔥 Thanks for reading! 🔥